Growth rates of permutation classes: from countable to uncountable: Background

 \begin{theorem}[Schmerl and Trotter~\cite{schmerl:critically-inde:}] Every simple permutation of length $n\ge 5$ which is not a parallel alternation contains a simple permutation of every length $5\le m\le n$. \end{theorem}

-Another concept which plays a central role in this work is that of well quasi-order.
-Recall that a quasi-order (a reflexive and transitive binary relation) is \emph{well quasi-ordered} (or forms a \emph{well quasi-order}) if it has neither infinite antichains (sets of pairwise incomparable members) nor infinite strictly decreasing chains.
+Another concept which plays a central role in this work is that of well-quasi-order.
+Recall that a quasi-order (a reflexive and transitive binary relation) is \emph{well-quasi-ordered} (or forms a \emph{well-quasi-order}) if it has neither infinite antichains (sets of pairwise incomparable members) nor infinite strictly decreasing chains.
 Note that the containment order on permutations is a partial order and hence a quasi-order.
-As the containment order does not contain strictly decreasing chains, in this context well quasi-order is synonymous with the lack of infinite antichains.
+Furthermore, as the containment order does not allow for infinite strictly decreasing chains, in this context well-quasi-order is synonymous with the lack of infinite antichains.

-A fundamental result used to establish well quasi-order is Higman's Lemma~\cite{higman:ordering-by-div:}.
+A fundamental result used to establish well-quasi-order is Higman's Lemma~\cite{higman:ordering-by-div:}.
 Suppose that $(P,\le)$ is any poset.
 Then the \emph{generalized subword order} on $P^\ast$ is defined by $v\le w$ if there are indices $1\le i_1<i_2<\cdots<i_{|v|}\le|w|$ such that $v(j)\le w(i_j)$ for all $j$.
 (The regular subword order on words over the alphabet $\Sigma$ is obtained from this general version by taking the poset $(\Sigma,\le)$ to be an antichain.)
 We then have the following.